 Price risk is mitigated by the investment manager by investing in the above mentioned investment company which in turn holds a diversified portfolio of investments.
-At March 31, 2013, if the price of the investments increased by 5%, this would have increased the net assets attributable to holders of redeemable preference shares by \$156,751 (2012 - \$179,990); an equal change in the opposite direction would have decreased the net assets attributable to holders of redeemable preference shares by an equal but opposite amount.
+At March 31, 2014, if the price of the investments increased by 5%, this would have increased the net assets attributable to holders of redeemable preference shares by \$132,768 (2013 - \$156,751); an equal change in the opposite direction would have decreased the ne assets attributable to holders of redeemable preference shares by an equal but opposite amount.
 Actual results will differ from this sensitivity analysis and the difference could be material.